 It depends on several factors.

-- Keep in mind that although your kids will get free games, you will probably need to rent shoes (this generally ranges for $4-$8)
+• Keep in mind that although your kids will get free games, you will probably need to rent shoes (this generally ranges from $4-$8)

-- Will you be bowling at a time you’ll be tempted to by food?
+• Will you be bowling at a time you’ll be tempted to buy food?

 Overall, this can be a pretty inexpensive day out in an air-conditioned building.